argoproj/argo-cd/docs/proposals/cmp-parameters.md

 ### Non-Goals

-* Re-implementing other config management tools as CMPs (Kustomize, Jsonnet)
+* Re-implementing config management tools as CMPs (besides Helm)

 ## Proposal

 ### Use cases

-Add a list of detailed use cases this enhancement intends to take care of.

 ## Use case 1: